damienbod/MicrosoftEntraIdTapOnboarding/README.md

 - A member flow with TAP and FIDO2 auth
 - A member flow with password using email/password auth
 - A member flow with password setup and a phone auth

+### Open tasks

-- docs of different flows for onboarding
+- Add documentation of the different onboarding flows
+- Switch to delegated Graph permissions
+- Evaluate this with a Multi-tenant App Registration using delegated flows

 ## Using Temporary Access Pass (TAP) with members